AliciaCW/IOCCC/readme.md

 		wiedijk

-		The output of this programe is 42.
+		The output of this program is 42.
 		Yes, the answer of life, universe and everything.

 *20151020 JEU*